Counterfactual Influence in Markov Decision Processes: Preliminaries

 \subsection{Counterfactual MDP and Optimal Policies}

-Once derived the posterior Gumbel variables $\mathbf{G}'$ as described above, we can define a corresponding \textit{counterfactual MDP} $\mdp^\tau$, which captures counterfactual probabilities at any choice of state $s$ and action $a$. $\mdp^\tau$ is a non-stationary MDP with the same state space $\states$, action space $\actions$, and reward structure $R$ as $\mdp$; its initial state distribution $P^\tau_I$ assigns probability $1$ to $s_0$, the first state of $\tau$; and its transition probability function directly follows from the SCM~\eqref{eq:gumbel-max-scm} and is defined, for $t=0,\ldots,T-1$, as
+Given any MDP $\mdp$ (with known transition probabilities $P_\mdp$) and observed path $\tau$, we can define a corresponding \textit{counterfactual MDP} $\mdp^\tau$ which captures the counterfactual probabilities at any choice of state $s$ and action $a$. $\mdp^\tau$ will be a non-stationary MDP with the same state space $\states$, action space $\actions$, and reward structure $R$ as $\mdp$.
+Its initial state distribution $P^\tau_I$ assigns probability $1$ to $s_0$, the first state of $\tau$; and its transition probabilities directly follow from the SCM~\eqref{eq:gumbel-max-scm} and are defined, for $t=0,\ldots,T-1$ and $\forall s' \in \mathcal{S}$, as

-Such MDP can be directly solved to derive optimal counterfactual policies, as done in~\cite{tsirtsis2021counterfactual}.
-The authors, in particular, are concerned with finding optimal action sequences that differ in at most $m$ actions from the observed sequence.
-We call this an \textit{$m$-CF policy}.
+where we sample $N$ values $G_{q,t}^{\prime(j)}$ from the true posterior distribution $G'_{q,t}$ using either the rejection sampling or top-down sampling approach.
+The indicator function $\mathbbm{1}(\mathbbm{X})$ takes the value $1$ if the condition $\mathbbm{X}$ is satisfied and $0$ otherwise. $\mdp^\tau$ can be directly solved to derive optimal counterfactual policies, as done in~\citep{tsirtsis2021counterfactual}.
+In that paper, the authors are concerned with finding optimal action sequences that deviate from the observed path by at most $m$ actions.
+We call this an \textit{$m$-CF policy}:

-\begin{definition}[$m$-CF policy~\cite{tsirtsis2021counterfactual}] Let $\tau$ be a path of an MDP $\mdp$ of length $T$, and let $\mdp^\tau$ be the corresponding counterfactual MDP.
-For a given $m\leq T$, an \emph{$m$-CF policy} $\pi^*$ is one that maximises the value $V_{\tau}(\pi)=\mathbb{E}_{\tau' \sim \mdp^\tau(\pi)} \left[ \sum_{t=0}^{T-1} R(s'_t, a'_t) \right]$ under the condition that any counterfactual path $\tau'$ induced by $\mdp^\tau$ and $\pi^*$ satisfies $\sum_{t=0}^{T-1} \mathbf{1}(a_t \neq a'_t) \leq m$. \end{definition}
+\begin{definition}[$m$-CF policy~\citep{tsirtsis2021counterfactual}] Let $\tau$ be a path of an MDP $\mdp$ of length $T$, and let $\mdp^\tau$ be the corresponding counterfactual MDP.
+For a given $m\leq T$, an \emph{$m$-CF policy} $\pi^*$ is one that maximises the value $V_{\tau}(\pi)=\mathbb{E}_{\tau' \sim \mdp^\tau(\pi)} \left[ \sum_{t=0}^{T-1} R(s'_t, a'_t) \right]$ under the condition that any counterfactual path $\tau'$ induced by $\mdp^\tau$ and $\pi^*$ satisfies $\sum_{t=0}^{T-1} \mathbbm{1}(a_t \neq a'_t) \leq m$. \end{definition}